Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Empirical evaluation

 \subsection{PPG-based HR Estimation}

-We adapt PCE-LSTM for a secondary prediction task, namely, the PPG-based heart rate estimation.
-While being close to the IMU-based HR estimation the former task has been better explored in the literature and has, therefore, well established baselines.
+We adapt PCE-LSTM for PPG-based HR estimation.
+While similar to the IMU-based HR estimation, the former task has been better explored in the literature and has, therefore, well established baselines.
 For this reason, we compare PCE-LSTM to the SOTA method based on deep learning~\cite{reiss2019deep}.
 This method is based on CNNs and will be referred simply as CNN.

-In order to match the length and step size of each time snippet in~\cite{reiss2019deep}, we set $\tau_{\text{TS}} = 8$ and $r_{\text{TS}} = 0.75$ for this task.
+To match the length and step size of each time snippet in~\cite{reiss2019deep}, we set $\tau_{\text{TS}} = 8$ and $r_{\text{TS}} = 0.75$ for this task.
 Table~\ref{tab:ppg_metrics} shows the ensemble performance for each method on PPG-DaLiA and WESAD, when the individual designated in the column is the test subject.
-The results of CNN ensemble method were transcribed directly from \cite{reiss2019deep}.
-The last column contains the row average.
+The results of CNN were transcribed directly from \cite{reiss2019deep}.
+The last column shows the row average.
 On both datasets, PCE-LSTM provides error reductions of approximately 32\% when compared to the SOTA method.
-Another advantage of PCE-LSTM is that it has roughly two order of magnitude less parameters then the CNN -- approx\.
-120k parameters for PCE-LSTM vs.\ approx.\ 8500k parameters for the CNN model (according to \cite{reiss2019deep}).
+Another advantage of PCE-LSTM is that it has 2 orders of magnitude less parameters than the CNN -- approx.\ 120k parameters for PCE-LSTM vs.\ approx.\ 8.5M parameters for the CNN model.